Three AFLAS Fluoroelastomer Grades Are Now FDA Approved for Food Contact

 Reading Time: 2 minutes

 It’s challenging to design equipment that will be used in high temperature and other severe food processing applications.
 That’s because these applications require durable materials that meet the strict requirements of the U.S. Food and Drug Administration (FDA).
-We’re excited to announce that the FDA has approved three grades of our AFLAS fluoroelastomers for food contact.
+We’re excited to announce that three grades of our AFLAS fluoroelastomers are now FDA approved food contact.

 FDA-Compliant AFLAS Grades